snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 - `publish` - indicates to publish immediately
 - `temp-publish` - indicates to publish a temporary version of the package, while executing the composite dependencies in parallel, which would be taken later (assuming all tests pass successfully)
 - `re-publish` - indicates that all composite tests passed successfully and the temporary package is ready to be published with a real version

+So, `npmBuildWrapper.sh` uses the values above to manage the artifact state and understand when it's the time to install, build, test or publish.